HTML PROGRAMMING:HTML – Overview

 - CSS → style (how it looks: colors, fonts, layout)

-- JavaScript → behavior (how it reacts and interacts)
+- JavaScript → behavior (how it reacts to user actions)

 Basic roles of HTML

-- Organize content into headings, paragraphs, lists, tables, images, forms, etc.
+- Organize content using headings, paragraphs, lists, tables, images, and forms

 - Create navigation using links and menus

-- Provide meaning to content so that search engines and screen readers can understand it better
+- Provide meaning to content so search engines and screen readers can understand it correctly

 Why HTML is important for developers

-No matter which web framework you use (React, Angular, Vue, Next.js, etc.), under the hood everything becomes HTML in the browser.
+Even if you use modern frameworks like React, Angular, Vue, or Next.js, everything eventually becomes HTML inside the browser.

 If you understand HTML well:

-- You work better with designers and frontend frameworks
+- You work more effectively with designers and frontend frameworks

 Suggested image prompt